Kids' Club After School Program

-Children enrolled in grades 2–5.
-Children must be at least 7 years of age at the time of enrollment and no older than 12 years at the time of enrollment are eligible to apply.
+Children enrolled in grades 2–5 who are at least 7 years old and no more than 12 years old at the time of enrollment are eligible to apply.
 The children must live in Springfield and be from households considered to be low-income.
-Parents or guardians must be able to commit to their child’s regular attendance and must be able to have an authorized adult pick up and drop off their child each day of the program.
+Parents or guardians must be able to commit to their child’s regular attendance.

 How many children are in the program?